chapulina/simslides/README.md

     * Generates a simple world from a PDF file with a camera poses plugin

-# Update environment variables

-Source setup (currently tailored for a specific machine, you'll need to edit the script with the path in your computer):
+1. Update environment variables: source setup (currently tailored for a specific machine, you'll need to edit the script with the path in your computer):

     . setup.sh

-# Run word:
+1. Run word:

     gazebo worlds/slides.world